jundalisay/sp/content/en/research/indian/gospel/chapter-22d.md

 The umbrella had been left in the Panchavati and Gopal hurried to fetch it.

 MASTER: "I am generally careless, but not to that extent.
-Rākhāl also is very careless.
+Rakhal also is very careless.
 Referring to the date of an invitation, he says 'the eleventh' instead of 'the 13th'.

 Gopal-he belongs in a herd of cows!"